More on the long time stability of Feynman-Kac semigroups: Applications

 \subsection{Convergence results uniform with respect to the time step}

 When one considers continuous semigroups as in Section~\ref{sec:continuous}, it is natural in practical applications to discretize~\eqref{eq:continuous} for example with

-where $(x_k)_{k\in\N}$ is a discretization of the SDE~\eqref{eq:SDE} with time step $\Dt>0$, \textit{i.e.} $x_k$ is an approximation of $X_{k\Dt}$.
-As mentioned in~\cite{ferre2017error}, the stability of the discretization schemes for unbounded state spaces was an open question.
+where~$(x_k)_{k\in\N}$ is a discretization of the SDE~\eqref{eq:SDE} with time step $\Dt>0$, \textit{i.e.}~$x_k$ is an approximation of~$X_{k\Dt}$.
+First, as mentioned in~\cite{ferre2017error}, the stability of the discretization schemes for unbounded state spaces was an open question.
 Our framework covers this situation, as shown by the examples provided in Section~\ref{sec:discrappli}.

-Another interesting consequence of our analysis is that we are able to obtain convergence estimates uniform in the time step $\Dt$, in the sense that the decay rate on fact depends on $k\Dt$, the physical time of the system, with a prefactor independent of~$\Dt$.
-It has been the purpose of several works to develop such uniform in $\Dt$ estimates for time convergence, in particular in the context of Metropolized discretizations of overdamped Langevin dynamics~\cite{bou2012nonasymptotic,fathi2015improving}, discretization of the Langevin dynamics~\cite{lelievre2016partial,leimkuhler2016computation}, and other discretizations of SDEs~\cite{debussche2012weak,kopec2014weak,kopec2015weak}.
+Another interesting consequence of our analysis is that we are able to obtain convergence estimates uniform in the time step~$\Dt$, in the sense that the rate of decay towards the invariant measure in fact depends on~$k\Dt$, the physical time of the system, with a prefactor independent of~$\Dt$.
+It has been the purpose of several works to develop such uniform in~$\Dt$ estimates for long time convergence, in particular in the context of Metropolized discretizations of overdamped Langevin dynamics~\cite{bou2012nonasymptotic,fathi2015improving}, discretization of the Langevin dynamics~\cite{lelievre2016partial,leimkuhler2016computation}, and other discretizations of SDEs~\cite{debussche2012weak,kopec2014weak,kopec2015weak}.
 Our goal is to show that similar results can be obtained for Feynman--Kac semigroups.
 For the remainder of this section, we assume that

-is the $d$-dimensional torus, the function $\sigma$ in~\eqref{eq:SDE} is a positive real constant, and we denote by $\ceil{a}$ the upper integer part of $a$ for $a\in\R$.
-Considering an unbounded state space $\X$ is also possible but, as noted in~\cite{ferre2017error}, this leads to serious technical difficulties -- we therefore postpone this case to future works.
+is the $d$-dimensional torus, the function~$\sigma$ in~\eqref{eq:SDE} is the identity matrix, and we denote by~$\ceil{a}$ the upper integer part of~$a$ for $a\in\R$.
+Considering an unbounded state space~$\X$ is also possible but, as noted in~\cite{ferre2017error}, this leads to serious technical difficulties -- we therefore postpone this case to future works.

 We consider here a simplified version of the framework extensively developed in~\cite{ferre2017error}.
-We say that a kernel operator $\Qdt^f$ defines a consistent discretization of the semigroup~\eqref{eq:continuous} if it satisfies Assumption~\ref{as:regularity} and there exist $\Dt^* >0$, $C>0$, $p\in\N$, and an operator $\mathcal{R}_{\Dt}:C^{\infty}(\X)\to C^{\infty}(\X)$ (which encodes remainder terms) such that, for any $\varphi\in C^{\infty}(\X)$,
+We say that a kernel operator~$\Qdt^f$ defines a weakly consistent discretization of the semigroup~\eqref{eq:continuous} if it satisfies Assumption~\ref{as:regularity} and there exist $\Dt^* >0$, $C>0$, $p\in\N$, and an operator $\mathcal{R}_{\Dt}:C^{\infty}(\X)\to C^{\infty}(\X)$ (which encodes remainder terms) such that, for any $\varphi\in C^{\infty}(\X)$,

 where, for all $\Dt\in(0,\Dt^*]$,

 using the notation $\partial^m= \partial_{x_1}^{m_1}\hdots\partial_{x_d}^{m_d}$ for $ m = (m_1,\hdots,m_d)\in\N^d$.
 The dynamics~\eqref{eq:continuous} is then approximated by the discrete semigroup